-Sean Lynch + Associates use a fixed-cost billing so that our clients always understand what their cost will be for their legal services.
+Sean Lynch use a hourly billing so that our clients always understand the cost will be for their legal services.
 We are often asked how this can save clients money.
 So let’s answer the question,

 What is the Difference Between Hourly, Flat Fee, and Fixed Cost Attorney Billing?